-not request trial by members and sentencing by the military judge.
+Prior to the 2016 Military Justice Act, the accused could not request trial by members and sentencing by the military judge.
 If court-martial panel members tried the accused, they would then adjudge the sentence against them.
 This limitation on sentencing proved controversial because, in most civilian jurisdictions, jurors decide on the defendant's guilt, but the judge determines the sentence.
-The Military Justice Act of 2016 provided military accused with the option to request trial by members and sentencing by the military judge (except in capital cases).
+141 The Military Justice Act of 2016 provided military accused with the option to request trial by members and sentencing by the military judge (except in capital cases).
+142

 In the 2022 NDAA, Congress made an even more extensive change to military sentencing procedures, adopting an approach similar to Federal sentencing.
-Specifically, Section 539E provides that if an accused is convicted of non-capital offenses in a general or special courtmartial (without regard to whether any of the offenses are considered "covered offenses" discussed above) the military judge will impose the sentence and that sentence is "the sentence of the court-martial."
-In capital cases, members must decide (1) whether the sentence for the offense will be "death or life in prison without the eligibility for parole;" or (2) "the matter should be returned to the military judge for a determination of a lesser punishment."144 The military judge must then sentence the accused in accordance with the court members' determination.
-Essentially, the 2022 NDAA removes any discretion that an accused had under the 2016 Military Justice Act to decide whether the sentence would be imposed by the military judge or the panel members.
+Specifically, Section 539E provides that if an accused is convicted of non-capital offenses in a general or special court-martial (without regard to whether any of the offenses are considered "covered offenses" discussed above) the military judge will impose the sentence and that sentence is "the sentence of the court-martial."
+In capital cases, members must decide (1) whether the sentence for the offense will be "death or life in prison without the eligibility for parole;" or (2) "the matter should be returned to the military judge for a determination of a lesser punishment."
+The military judge must then sentence the accused in conform military sentencing standards to the practice in the vast majority of state courts, as reflected in the ABA Standards for Criminal Justice in Sentencing, which state: "Imposition of sentences is a judicial function to be performed by sentencing courts.
+The function of sentencing courts is to impose a sentence upon each offender that is appropriate to the offense and the offender.
+The jury's role in a criminal trial should not extend to determination of the appropriate sentence."

-expansion of evidence and information provided to the sentencing authority to adjudge an appropriate sentence, increased transparency in the sentencing process, use of victim-impact statements as in civilian courts, and expansion of R.C.M.
+MJRG REPORT, supra note 16, at 475.
+According to the Group's report, requiring judgealone sentencing would allow for other reforms in the sentencing process, such as expansion of evidence and information provided to the sentencing authority to adjudge an appropriate sentence, increased transparency in the sentencing process, use of victimimpact statements as in civilian courts, and expansion of R.C.M.
 1002 to implement "sentencing guidance," promoting greater consistency.
 Id. at 476.